Co-Op Health Insurance Plans | Healthcare Cooperative Pros & Cons

 What Are Co-Op Health Insurance Plans?

-For starters, health insurance co-ops are private health insurance plans that serve a small group of people and is owned and operated by the members of that small group of people.
-Health insurance co-ops are a type of mutual insurance plan.
+For starters, health insurance co-ops are private health insurance plans that serve a small group of people, and are owned and operated by the members of said group.
+The structure of medical cooperatives categorize them as a type of mutual insurance plan.

-Self-employed people are notorious for having expensive monthly premiums because they do not receive health benefits through their job, which is why they are the most common members of health insurance co-ops.
+Self-employed individuals are notorious for having expensive monthly premiums because they do not receive health benefits through their job, which is why they are the most common members of health insurance co-ops.
 You most likely will not receive poorer coverage as a co-op member.
 The coverage that you can receive as a member is medical, dental, prescriptions medications, and any other form of healthcare that is typically covered by a regular health insurance plan.
 In some cases, the coverage you can receive from a co-op plan is the same if not better quality than plans from reputable insurance companies.

-Pros And Cons Of Healthcare Cooperative Plans
+Co-Op Pros And Cons

 Though affordable health insurance that covers almost as much- if not just as much- as a regular insurance plan sounds appealing, being a part of a health insurance cooperative is not for everyone.
 The downfalls of being a part of a self-governed group may outweigh the benefits for you.
 It up to you to weight out the pros and cons of being a part of a medical cooperative if for you.